 Various teaching, research, and academic assistantships are awarded by the departments.
 These appointments require specific service.
-Nonresidents and international students who hold assistantships of at least twenty hours a week may pay resident tuition if the assistantship duties are related to the student’s degree program.
-An applicant may indicate on the admission application that he or she would like to be considered by the graduate program for a teaching assistantship or a research assistantship.
+Nonresidents and international students who hold assistantships of at least 20 hours a week may pay resident tuition if the assistantship duties are related to the student’s degree program.
+Applicants may indicate on the admission application that they would like to be considered by the graduate program for a teaching assistantship or a research assistantship.
 Enrolled students should apply directly to the department in which they would serve.

 Additional Financial Aid and Deadlines for Financial Aid

-The Office of Student Financial Services offers financial assistance in the form of gift aid, which includes grants and scholarships, and self-help aid, which includes student employment programs and long-term loans.
+The Office of Scholarships and Financial Aid offers financial assistance in the form of gift aid, which includes grants and scholarships, and self-help aid, which includes student employment programs and long-term loans.
 To apply for these programs, all applicants are encouraged to complete the Free Application for Federal Student Aid (FAFSA).
-More information about these programs and deadlines for filing the FAFSA are published by Student Financial Services.
-Information is also available by mail from The University of Texas at Austin, Office of Student Financial Services, P O Box 7758, Austin TX 78713-7758.
+More information about these programs and deadlines for filing the FAFSA are published on the Texas One Stop website in the financial aid section.

 Individual graduate programs may also offer financial assistance to their students.
 For more information about these programs and deadlines for applying to them, applicants should contact the graduate program of interest.
 Financial aid decisions are made soon after program application deadlines, and applicants whose materials have not been received may not be given full consideration.